willsmythe/d3-geo/README.md

 #### Streams

-Yadda yadda some introduction about how D3 transforms geometry using sequences of function calls to minimize the overhead of intermediate representations… Despite the name “stream”, these method calls are currently synchronous.
+D3 transforms geometry using a sequence of function calls, rather than materializing intermediate representations, to minimize the overhead.
 Streams must implement several methods to receive input geometry.
 Streams are inherently stateful; the meaning of a [point](#point) depends on whether the point is inside of a [line](#lineStart), and likewise a line is distinguished from a ring by a [polygon](#polygonStart).
+Despite the name “stream”, these method calls are currently synchronous.

 <a name="stream_point" href="#stream_point">#</a> <i>stream</i>.<b>point</b>(<i>x</i>, <i>y</i>[, <i>z</i>])